 Atkins Diet Cons

-- Possibility of gaining the weight back
+- Possibility of weight gain after the initial phase

 - No mental or physical performance benefits